npechl/saveImageHigh/README.md

 # saveImageHigh

-Saving an R graph as PDF or PNG with high resolution.
+Saving an R graph with high resolution.

 Install from Github: